The Soldier's Details

 Gorman, Glen A

-It appears they soon after moved to WA as they are recorded in the 1939 Electoral Roll as residing at Grants Patch, near Ora Banda with Kalgoorlie the closest large town.
+It appears they soon after moved to WA as they are recorded in 1937, 1939 and 1943 Electoral Roll as residing at Grants Patch, near Ora Banda with Kalgoorlie the closest large town.
 Glen was working as a miner and remained so until he enlisted in May 1941.

-We know Grants Patch was quite a close community based town about the time the Gormans resided here.
+We know Grants Patch was quite a small community based town about the time the Gormans resided here.

-The name Gorman was included in the local football team – however we are not able to confirm it was Glen.
+The name Gorman was included in the local football team.

 Published Kalgoorlie Miner, 1945.